Jump to Main Content

 • One (1) letter from the institution of the applicant’s residency program

-• One (1) letter of endorsement from the applicant’s research mentor
+• One (1) letter of recommendation from the research mentor

 ASH-Roland B. Scott HIP Resident Award